upei-smcss/smcss-website/coc.md

 ## 8. Addressing Grievances

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify Executives, Student Union or the Department with a concise description of your grievance.
-Your grievance will be handled in accordance with our existing governing policies.
-UPEI Student Union Policy #24: Inclusion Policy https://upeisu.ca/wp-content/uploads/2018/10/Policy-24-Inclusion-Policy.docx
+Your grievance will be handled in accordance with our existing governing policies. <a href="https://upeisu.ca/wp-content/uploads/2018/10/Policy-24-Inclusion-Policy.docx">UPEI Student Union Policy #24: Inclusion Policy</a>

 SMCSS and the Department Operate within UPEI's Academic Regulations and the UPEI Student Union Policy #24